joe-cupit/graph-colouring-tool/README.md

-# graph-colouring-tool
+# A Software Tool to Illustrate Graph Colouring
-'A Software Tool to Illustrate Graph Colouring'
+A final year university project for a degree in Computer Science